 Organic Tapioca Syrup – For a Touch of Pleasing Sweetness and Soft Texture

-To lightly sweeten our Organic Pure Power Protein Bars, we use organic tapioca syrup – a natural product made from tapioca starch from cassava or yucca plant roots.
+To lightly sweeten our Pure Power Organic Vegan Protein Bar, we use organic tapioca syrup – a natural product made from tapioca starch from cassava or yucca plant roots.
 Cassava is native to the tropical areas of South America and has been cultivated for thousands of years.

 Raw cassava is made into syrup through the use of natural enzymes in a fermentation process.
 It is both gluten-free and non-GMO.